History of the United Kingdom: Birth of the Union

 The Kingdom of Great Britain came into being on 1 May 1707, as a result of the political union of the Kingdom of England (which included Wales) and the Kingdom of Scotland under the Treaty of Union.
 This combined the two kingdoms into a single kingdom and merged the two parliaments into a single parliament of Great Britain.
 Queen Anne became the first monarch of the new Great Britain.
 Although now a single kingdom, certain institutions of Scotland and England remained separate, such as Scottish and English law; and the Presbyterian Church of Scotland and the Anglican Church of England.
 England and Scotland each continued to have their own system of education.

 Meanwhile, the War of the Spanish Succession against France was underway.
-It see-sawed back and forth until a more peace-minded government came to power in London and the treaties of Utrecht and Rastadt ended the war.
+It see-sawed back and forth until the treaties of Utrecht and Rastadt ended the war.
 Historian G. M. Trevelyan argues:

 That Treaty [of Utrecht], which ushered in the stable and characteristic period of Eighteenth-Century civilization, marked the end of danger to Europe from the old French monarchy, and it marked a change of no less significance to the world at large,—the maritime, commercial and financial supremacy of Great Britain.